Stephen Crane: Life in New York

-In March 1893, Crane spent hours lounging in Linson's studio while having his portrait painted.
+In March 1893, Crane spent hours in Linson's studio having his portrait painted.
 He became fascinated with issues of the Century that were largely devoted to famous battles and military leaders from the Civil War.
 Frustrated with the dryly written stories, Crane stated, "I wonder that some of those fellows don't tell how they felt in those scraps.
 They spout enough of what they did, but they're as emotionless as rocks."
 Crane returned to these magazines during subsequent visits to Linson's studio, and eventually the idea of writing a war novel overtook him.
-He would later state that he "had been unconsciously working the detail of the story out through most of his boyhood" and had imagined "war stories ever since he was out of knickerbockers."
+He would later state that he "had been unconsciously working the detail of the story out through most of his boyhood" and had imagined "war stories ever since he was out of knickerbockers".
 This novel would ultimately become The Red Badge of Courage.

-From the beginning, Crane wished to show how it felt to be in a war by writing "a psychological portrayal of fear."
-Conceiving his story from the point of view of a young private who is at first filled with boyish dreams of the glory of war and then quickly becomes disillusioned by war's reality, Crane borrowed the private's surname, "Fleming," from his sister-in-law's maiden name.
-He later said that the first paragraphs came to him with "every word in place, every comma, every period fixed."
-Working mostly nights, he wrote from around midnight until four or five in the morning.
+Crane wished to show how it felt to be in a war by writing "a psychological portrayal of fear".
+Conceiving his story from the point of view of a young private who is at first filled with boyish dreams of the glory of war and then quickly becomes disillusioned, Crane borrowed the private's surname, "Fleming", from his sister-in-law's maiden name.
+He later said that the first paragraphs came to him with "every word in place, every comma, every period fixed".
+He wrote from around midnight until four or five in the morning.
 Because he could not afford a typewriter, he wrote carefully in ink on legal-sized paper, seldom crossing through or interlining a word.
 If he did change something, he would rewrite the whole page.

-While working on his second novel, Crane remained prolific, concentrating on publishing stories to stave off poverty; "An Experiment in Misery," based on Crane's experiences in the Bowery, was printed by the New York Press.
+While working on his second novel, Crane remained prolific, concentrating on publishing stories to stave off poverty; "An Experiment in Misery", based on Crane's experiences in the Bowery, was printed by the New York Press.
 He also wrote five or six poems a day.
-In early 1894, he showed some of his poems or "lines" as he called them, to Hamlin Garland, who said he read "some thirty in all" with "growing wonder."
+In early 1894, he showed some of his poems to Hamlin Garland, who said he read "some thirty in all" with "growing wonder".
 Although Garland and William Dean Howells encouraged him to submit his poetry for publication, Crane's free verse was too unconventional for most.
 After brief wrangling between poet and publisher, Copeland & Day accepted Crane's first book of poems, The Black Riders and Other Lines, although it would not be published until after The Red Badge of Courage.
-He received a 10 percent royalty and the publisher assured him that the book would be in a form "more severely classic than any book ever yet issued in America."
+He received a 10 percent royalty and the publisher assured him that the book would be in a form "more severely classic than any book ever yet issued in America".